ajpedersen20/MyFirst2DPlatformer/readme.txt

 reset it.

-Unfortunately the exported windows application had files greater than 100MB, so I did not include it in this repo.
+Unfortunately the exported windows application had files greater than 100MB, so I did not include it in this repo, but there is a demo that shows how the game works.